seancdavis/seancdavis-com/www/src/posts/2019-01-07-lazy-load-images-intersection-observer-api.md

       // isn't currently intersecting.
 The Intersection Observer also fires when
       // an element leaves the viewport, which is why we need this check. if (entry.target.getAttribute("data-processed") || !entry.isIntersecting)
-        return true
+        return true;
       // Set the images source to the value of the "data-source" attribute.
 This
       // is why we were storing the source we ultimately want to load in a data
       // attribute.
-      entry.target.setAttribute("src", entry.target.getAttribute("data-src"))
+      entry.target.setAttribute("src", entry.target.getAttribute("data-src"));
       // Add a new attribute to the image called "data-processed" and set it to
       // true.
 We do this so we only process each element a single time and we
-      // don't try to reload an image that's already been loaded. entry.target.setAttribute("data-processed", true)
+      // don't try to reload an image that's already been loaded. entry.target.setAttribute("data-processed", true);
-    })
+    });
   }
-})()
+})();
 ```

 Hopefully the comments are enough to follow the code.
 The one thing missing is that that the code is wrapped in an anonymous function (`(function() {})()`) that gets run automatically when the script is loaded.
-This is a common method for [keeping JavaScript code local](/blog/two-ways-to-keep-javascript-local/) so the variables and functions don't bleed out into other JS code used throughout the site.
+This is a common method for [keeping JavaScript code local](/posts/two-ways-to-keep-javascript-local/) so the variables and functions don't bleed out into other JS code used throughout the site.

 Note that the Intersection Observer API is not supported by Internet Explorer.
 If you need IE support, you'll want to load [the polyfill](https://github.com/w3c/IntersectionObserver) prior to your code.